 What causes the email error 550?

 That can be due to a few things, and in some cases, it might actually be an issue that the intended recipient, not the sender, can fix.

 It may be that your email client is not configured properly or a more zealous firewall blocks it.
 However, the most simple cause for this error is that you entered the wrong email address.

 This problem may also occur if the recipient cannot receive your email for some reason or he blocked your domain.

 How can I fix the email error 550?

 Error 550 can arise due to email typos.
 So, double-check you’ve entered the exact email address.
-Make sure there are no typos or spaces in the email address before clicking the send button.
+Make sure there are no typos, strange characters, or spaces in the email address before clicking the send button.

 Although not likely, the recipient’s server might be down when an email is sent.
-So, try waiting one or two days.
-Then the server might be back up when you send the email again a few days later.
+So, try waiting a few minutes or hours, then try sending the email again.

 - It might be the case that an anti-spam filter has blocked the server IP/domain for the email server when error 550 arises.
 To check if that is the case, open the MX Lookup page.